atahanuz/spotify-translator/readme.md

 pip install sv-ttk
 ```

 Now download `app.py`.
-You only need to edit this part in the code:
+You only need to edit this part in the code (the 12th line):

 ```python
 sp = Spotify("your_sp_dc")